Skip to content

 HIKING AND ACTIVITY WEEKENDS

-Normally we hire for the exclusive use of a Youth Hostel or similar accommodation, sometimes it can be a hotel or lodge.
-AAA almost always host breakfast and evening meals as we are very particular about maintaining a reputation for providing quality food on our weekends.
-We will be there to greet you on arrival and allocate rooms etc. There is always a warm supper on a Friday night followed by some cake.
-The weekends then take on a well-rehearsed routine that ensures we can maximize the time for hiking.
+Normally, we hire for the exclusive use of a Youth Hostel or similar accommodation, sometimes it can be a hotel or lodge.
+AAA almost always hosts breakfast and evening meals, as we are very particular about maintaining a reputation for providing quality food on our weekends.
+We will be there to greet you on arrival and allocate rooms, etc. There is always a warm supper on a Friday night, followed by homemade cake.
+The weekends then take on a well-rehearsed routine that ensures we can maximise the time for hiking.

-We try where possible not to repeat weekends and if we do we do so in different seasons.
+We try, where possible, not to repeat weekends, and if we do, we do so in different seasons.
 However, some locations like Snowdon and the Brecon Beacons are always very popular and worth repeating.
 But unlike some groups, you won't find us visiting the same location twice or more in the same month.
-As organisers, we have a passion for the outdoors and too much repetition is a bad thing.
+As organisers, we have a passion for the outdoors.

 OVERSEAS TRIPS

-We enjoy experiencing new places and we are sure you do, too.
+We enjoy experiencing new places, and we are sure you do, too.
 So we are always looking to host hiking-orientated trips in new overseas locations.
-We typically organise the accommodation, catering etc as well as plan with detail the hikes in the local areas.
-Often we will pick you up from the local airport or provide you with details to organise your own transfers to the accommodation.
+We typically organise the accommodation, catering, etc, as well as plan in detail the hikes in the local areas.
+Often, we will pick you up from the local airport or provide you with details to organise your own transfers to the accommodation.
 We will even recommend flights and help you coordinate your travel arrangements with others in the group.

 Who are we?

 Our core team have a wealth of experience in a wide variety of key areas.
 We have years of hiking and outdoor experience.
-Our principal events hosts and hike leaders have over three decades of military experience, two from elite units (certainly not in the catering corp.) as well as a 15-year career in the event management industry producing events from small high-end events to logistics for 15,000-person event.
+Our principal events hosts and hike leaders have over three decades of military experience, two from elite units (certainly not in the catering corp), as well as a 15-year career in the event management industry producing events from small high-end events to logistics for 15,000-person events.
 One of our event hosts has even won awards in the event industry.
-Not content with our existing experience we also undertake additional training to keep our key skills tip-top.
+Not content with our existing experience, we also undertake additional training to keep our key skills tip-top.

 Why do we do it?

-Many of our members have made new lifelong friends after trips, some have developed into loving relationships and we know of at least three couples that have met and got married after meeting at our events.
+Many of our members have made new lifelong friends after trips, some have developed into loving relationships, and we know of at least 12 couples who have met and got married after meeting at our events.

 How do we do it?

 We create appealing trips that are affordable to all.
-They are affordable because we generally use Youth Hostels in the UK for up to 3-night trips, lodgers in Scotland for longer events and cater for ourselves and everyone helps and contributes towards the weekend.
+They are affordable because we generally use Youth Hostels in the UK for up to 3-night trips, lodges in Scotland for longer events, and we cater for ourselves, and everyone helps and contributes towards the weekend.

 The food you enjoy has been said by many to be the best they have experienced at any Meetup event.
-We strive to ensure we provide a cooked breakfast, not just a cold continental buffet, after all, if you are setting off on a day's hike you want a hearty meal.
+We strive to ensure we provide a cooked breakfast - click to see it, not just a cold continental buffet; after all, if you are setting off on a day's hike, you want a hearty meal.
 We set everything up in the morning for you to make your own sandwiches with fillings of your own choice.
-AAA dinner is always very popular with wholesome ingredients including a variety of salads, vegetarian dishes as well a typical main selection followed by a homemade dessert.
+The AAA dinner is always very popular with wholesome ingredients, including a variety of salads, vegetarian dishes, as well as a typical main selection, followed by a homemade dessert.
 After supper, we all get to relax and socialise, sometimes with some games, whichever is most fitting.
-Whilst we all enjoy a pub visit, we include the dinner within the cost, so it's not an extra cost or a car journey (with no alcohol!).
+Whilst we all enjoy a pub visit, we include the dinner - click to see it, within the cost, so it's not an extra cost or a car journey (with no alcohol!).

 Frequently Asked Questions

-Many people ask us questions about our trips, we hope that we cover most of the usual questions in the event description.
-We also have some answers to the popular question in our FAQ section
+Many people ask us questions about our trips.
+We hope that we cover most of the usual questions in the event description.
+We also have some answers to the popular questions in our FAQ section

 Safety